 How to Share Lab Duties Effectively

-In every lab there are tasks that must be completed from time to time in order to ensure the lab runs smoothly and safely.
-In most labs, these tasks are shared amongst members to some extent, and may include general clean-up and maintenance duties (e.g. defrosting freezers, preparing common stock reagents and ordering reagents).
+In every lab there are routine tasks that must be completed to ensure the lab runs smoothly and safely.
+In most labs, these tasks are shared amongst members to some extent and may include general cleanup and maintenance duties (e.g. defrosting freezers, preparing common stock reagents, and ordering reagents).

-- Create a comprehensive lab clean-up and maintenance checklist that includes separate sections for daily, weekly, monthly, quarterly and yearly tasks.
+Create a comprehensive checklist for lab cleanup and maintenance that includes separate sections for daily, weekly, monthly, quarterly and yearly tasks.
 Use a shared spreadsheet so that tasks can be checked off once completed and easily tracked by everyone in the lab.